danielholmes839/shopify-summer-2022/README.md

 - Requirements: [Shopify Backend Developer Intern Challenge - Summer 2022](https://docs.google.com/document/d/1z9LZ_kZBUbg-O2MhZVVSqTmvDko5IJWHtuFmIu_Xg1A/edit)
 - Extra feature chosen: *"Ability to assign/remove inventory items to a named group/collection"*.
-- Open **[shopify.holmes-dev.com](https://shopify.holmes-dev.com)** to use the application.
-No setup is required.
+- Open [shopify.holmes-dev.com](https://shopify.holmes-dev.com) to use the application. **No setup is required**.

 ## About

 The application is a GraphQL API that allows users to create, read, update, and delete inventory items.
-The extra feature I chose to implement was the ***"ability to assign/remove inventory items to a named group/collection"***.
+The extra feature I chose to implement was the *"ability to assign/remove inventory items to a named group/collection"*.

 The application is deployed on Amazon Web Services (AWS) using a serverless architecture with API-Gateway, Lambda, and DynamoDB.

-## GraphQL API
+## Application

-The application is a GraphQL API writen in Python using FastAPI and Ariadne.
+The application is a GraphQL API writen in Python using [FastAPI](https://fastapi.tiangolo.com/) and [Ariadne](https://ariadnegraphql.org/).
 GraphQL is my favourite way to build APIs.
 I read the [Shopify GraphQL Design Tutorial](https://github.com/Shopify/graphql-design-tutorial/blob/master/TUTORIAL.md) when I learned GraphQL and I've kept it in mind especially when designing this API.

 **Design**